 Aggregate and correlate logs and metrics.
-A properly instrumented telemetry system will provide a large amount of raw performance data and event logs.
-Make sure that telemetry and log data is processed and correlated in a short period of time, so that operations staff always have an up-to-date picture of system health.
-Organize and display data in ways that give a cohesive view of any issues, so that whenever possible it's clear when events are related to one another.
+A properly instrumented telemetry system provides a large amount of raw performance data and event logs.
+Make sure that telemetry and log data is processed and correlated quickly, so that operations staff always has an up-to-date picture of system health.
+Organize and display data in ways that give a cohesive view of any problems, so that whenever possible it's clear when events are related to one another.

 Consult your corporate retention policy for requirements on how data is processed and how long it should be stored.

 Implement automated alerts and notifications.
-Set up monitoring tools like Azure Monitor to detect patterns or conditions that indicate potential or current issues, and send alerts to the team members who can address the issues.
+Set up monitoring tools like Azure Monitor to detect patterns or conditions that indicate potential or current problems.
+Send alerts to the team members who can address the problems.
 Tune the alerts to avoid false positives.

 Monitor assets and resources for expirations.
-Some resources and assets, such as certificates, expire after a given amount of time.
-Make sure to track which assets expire, when they expire, and what services or features depend on them.
+Some resources and assets, like certificates, expire.
+Be sure to track which assets expire, when they expire, and what services or features depend on them.
 Use automated processes to monitor these assets.
 Notify the operations team before an asset expires, and escalate if expiration threatens to disrupt the application.

 Automate operations tasks.
 Manually handling repetitive operations processes is error-prone.
 Automate these tasks whenever possible to ensure consistent execution and quality.
 Code that implements the automation should be versioned in source control.
 As with any other code, automation tools must be tested.